linode/docs/docs/guides/kubernetes/how-to-deploy-kubernetes-on-linode-with-rancher-2-x/index.md

     If you are interested in setting up an SSL certificate with Rancher, you may consider also creating an NGINX container with an SSL certificate that proxies traffic to the Rancher container.
     {{< /note >}}

 1. You should see a welcome screen from Rancher.
-The instructions to find the randamly generated password appears.
+The instructions to find the randamly generated password appear.
 The default user name is `admin`.
 1. The system then prompts you to set a password.
 1. The `Server URL` section should already show your Rancher server's IP address.
 Click **Continue**.
 1. The default home page for your Rancher application appears.
 This page normally displays a list of all of your Kubernetes clusters.
 Since you have not created a cluster yet, no clusters are listed.